 - Forbes’ ‘Next-Gen Wealth Advisors’ List, 2018 & 2019*

-Hard working.
-Goal oriented.
+Hard-working.
+Goal-oriented.
 Decisive.
-The same qualities that make Eli one of the *FORBES top next generation and Best in State Advisors serve him well as United Iowa Financial’s CEO, where he’s created a collaborative workplace culture seldom found in the industry.
+The same qualities that make Eli one of *BARRON’S Top Advisors & *FORBES Next Generation and Best in State Advisors serve him well as United Iowa Financial’s Chief Financial Officer, where he helped establish a collaborative workplace culture seldom found in the industry.

-As CEO, Eli’s single greatest priority is making sure every United Iowa Financial client has a trusted financial partner who can help them confidently navigate the unknowns in life.
-Whether he is personally advising clients—his favorite part of the job—or assisting the team, Eli values decision making that incorporates not only numbers, but the human element.
+Eli’s single greatest priority is making sure every United Iowa Financial client has a trusted financial partner who can help them confidently navigate the unknowns in life.
+Whether he is personally advising clients—his favorite part of the job—or assisting the team, Eli values decision-making that incorporates not only numbers but the human element.

-The 2018 ranking of the Forbes’ Best-in-State Wealth Advisors list was developed by SHOOK Research and is based on in-person and telephone due-diligence meetings to evaluate each advisor qualitatively and on a ranking algorithm that includes client retention, industry experience, review of compliance records, firm nominations, and quantitative criteria (including assets under management and revenue generated for their firms).
+***The 2018 ranking of the Forbes’ Best-in-State Wealth Advisors list was developed by SHOOK Research and is based on in-person and telephone due-diligence meetings to evaluate each advisor qualitatively and on a ranking algorithm that includes client retention, industry experience, review of compliance records, firm nominations, and quantitative criteria (including assets under management and revenue generated for their firms).
 Overall, 21,000 advisors were considered, and 2,213 (10.5 percent of candidates) were recognized.
-This recognition and the due-diligence process conducted are not indicative of the advisor’s future performance.
-Your experience may vary.
-Winners are organized and ranked by state.
-Some states may have more advisors than others.
-You are encouraged to conduct your own research to determine if the advisor is right for you.
-Portfolio performance is not a criterion due to varying client objectives and lack of audited data.
-SHOOK does not receive a fee in exchange for rankings.
 The full methodology that Forbes developed in partnership with SHOOK Research is available at https://urldefense.com/v3/__